canonical/cloud-init/doc/rtd/reference/datasources/nocloud.rst

 cloud-init (typically cloud-init brings up an interface using DHCP).

-Since NoCloud is a generic datasource, network configuration may be set the same way as user-data, meta-data, vendor-data.
+Since NoCloud is a generic datasource, network configuration may be set the same way as user-data, meta data, vendor data.

 See the :ref:`network configuration<network_config>` documentation for
 information on network configuration formats.